At a Glance

 Summer fellows will be placed with the Center for Global Initiatives (CGI) to work on a project that expands the Center’s Opening Access work.
 The Center is especially interested in opening access to global opportunities for students traditionally underserved in this sphere.
 Its vision is that everyone at UNC has access to global opportunities and can seize them if desired.

-A summer fellow will work an average of approximately 18-20 hours per week from May 14, 2018 to August 13, 2018.
-The topic of focus will change each year, but the 2018 Summer fellowship will focus on the following:
+A summer fellow will work an average of 20 hours per week from May 13, 2020 to August 14, 2020.
+The topic of focus will change each year, but the 2020 Summer fellowship will focus on the following:

-- Working with CGI on professional tasks related to grant prospecting/writing, assessment, award management and student advising; or
+Academic year fellows will work with CGI on professional tasks related to grant prospecting/writing, assessment, award management and student advising.

 - Open to all Ph.D. students including international students at the University of North Carolina at Chapel Hill (priority is given to students in the humanities, social sciences or the arts).

 - Applicants must be in the first or second year of studies at the time of application.
 Summer fellows cannot be ABD.